 ^{317.} For example, two models of agency involvement have been proposed: the "agency oversight model" and the "agency participation model."
 Note, supra note 96, at 1875.

-^{318.} Compare OMB Circular No. 119 "Federal Participation in the Development and Use of Voluntary Standards; Invitation for Public Comment," 47 Fed.
+318. Compare OMB Circular No. 119 "Federal Participation in the Development and Use of Voluntary Standards; Invitation for Public Comment," 47 Fed.
 Reg.
-16,919, 16,920-21 (1982) (OMB statement that agency participation in development of voluntary standards intended to eliminate need for Government standards) with Administrative Conference of United States Recommendation 78-4(1)(a), 1 C.F.R. § 305.78-4(1)(a) (1981) (ACUS recommendation that agency employees should serve on voluntary standards committees in health and safety area without power to bind agency) and Employee Membership and Participation in Voluntary Standards Organizations, 16 C.F.R. § 1031.5(f) (1980) (CPSC Product Safety Commission criteria for participation limit Commission employee status to advisory nonvoting membership).
+16,919, 16,920-21 (1982) (OMB statement that agency participation in development of voluntary standards intended to eliminate need for a standard standard in the development of Voluntary Standards intended to eliminate need for a standard sta Government standards) with Administrative Conference of United States Recommendation 78-4(1)(a), 1 C.F.R. § 305.78-4(1)(a) (1981) (ACUS recommendation that agency employees should serve on voluntary standards committees in health and safety area without power to bind agency) and Employee Membership and Participation in Voluntary Standards Organizations, 16 C.F.R. § 1031.5(f) (1980) (CPSC Product Safety Commission criteria for participation limit Commission employee status to advisory nonvoting membership).